 Volunteering is also a great way to learn new skills.
 And can be a real resume builder for college or future job searches.

-Check in with local organizations or churches that may be looking for volunteers.
-Your local library is also a great place for your teenager to volunteer.
+Your local library is also a great place for your teenager to volunteer!

 4. Get Active Outside